ABOUT THIS WORKSHOP

 Led by master teachers, administrators, and guest presenters, this respected program provides participants with personalized attention and specific instruction that is adaptable for all grade levels.
 Emphasis is placed on modeling and using best practices for lesson planning, classroom management, and assessment as well as on developing communication skills, cultural competencies, and confidence as an advisor and leader.
 Even seasoned teachers find useful tools and benefit from the opportunity to work with top educators in a supportive, inclusive atmosphere.

-We are pleased to announce that in addition to our four-day summer institute we are including two day-long follow up sessions during the fall and winter to build upon the summer and offer additional support.
+We are pleased to announce that in addition to our four-day summer institute we are including a day-long follow up session during the fall on October 18th to build upon the summer and offer additional support.
 Research overwhelmingly shows that ongoing support, especially for new teachers, leads to both greater skills and increased retention.

 ABOUT THE FACILITATORS

 Lori Cohen has worked in education (both public and independent) for two decades as a teacher, instructional coach, and school leader.
 She currently works as an independent school consultant for Bright Morning Consulting, supporting schools in a range of capacities.
 With the CATDC, Lori serves as coordinator for Teaching Foundations, a program that brings her joy and professional rejuvenation.
 In all her work, Lori actively engages in equity and social justice, striving to offer access and pathways for all school stakeholders to thrive.

 J.D.
 Gladden has extensive experience working with teachers, students, and parents in independent schools throughout the country.
 As Upper School Dean of Instruction at Polytechnic School, J.D. collaborates with faculty, staff, and students to advance innovative instructional design, equity and inclusion throughout Poly’s Upper School.